Share

 Appearance

-The baseline Daharrans' bodies combined the appearance of crustaceans and mammals, with a partial chitinous shell and long fur between the plates.
-Their four limbs allowed for walking and four smaller limbs for manipulation on a raisable torso, giving them a somewhat centaur-like appearance.
+The baseline Daharran bodies combined the appearance of crustaceans and mammals, with a partial chitinous shell and short fur between the plates.
+Their four larger limbs allowed for walking while four smaller limbs for manipulation were positioned on a raisable torso, giving them a somewhat centaur-like appearance.
 The brain ran along the body in segments, giving them excellent multitasking abilities.
 They had a corona of sensory tendrils at the end of their upper torso, which also secreted a tar-like scent signature.

-Baseline Daharrans had three main genders: males, females and neuter nest-tenders who care for the young.
-Nest-tenders are larger and somewhat more intelligent than the males and females, and had by tradition held the position of family heads while the males and females have had somewhat subordinate roles.
+Baseline Daharrans had three main genders: males, females and neuter nest-tenders who cared for the young.
+Nest-tenders were larger and somewhat more intelligent than the males and females, and had by tradition held the position of family heads while the males and females had somewhat subordinate roles.
 Over time this developed into various caste systems, different in different cultures.

 The Expansion

-Although several transapient governors and institutes spent multiple centuries investigating the Daharran worldhouses for traps, they found none they could recognize.
-From there, the fully sophont Daharrans began re-assimilation into Terragen society in nearby orbitals on a cautious basis, while administrators still restricted any emigration from beyond the cluster.
-Terragen provolution institutes helped them to add common augmentations and mind backup technologies and soon, the baseline Daharrans diversified in form and mental architectures, with many opting to only use bodies resembling their ancestral forms for a minor portion of their lives.
-Although the Daharrans had shown higher-than-usual birthrates for an agricultural-level society, their initial development toward modern life appeared safe, according to records at the time.
+Although several transapient governors and Institutes spent multiple centuries investigating the Daharran worldhouses for traps, they found none they could recognize.
+From there, the fully sophont Daharrans began re-assimilation into Terragen society in nearby systems on a cautious basis, although the administrators still restricted any emigration beyond the cluster.
+Terragen provolution Institutes helped them to add common augmentations and mind backup technologies and soon the baseline Daharrans diversified in form and mental architectures, with many opting to only use bodies resembling their ancestral forms for a minor portion of their lives.
+Although the Daharrans had shown higher-than-usual birthrates for an agricultural-level society, their initial development toward modern life appeared safe, according to records of the time.

 In 7702 the Daharran Unity was formed.
-With the transcension of multiple native Daharrans, to the first and second singularity, local integration appeared possible, according to the local records.
-The result was at first a vigorous and ambitious culture, constructing megastructures, powerful ISOs and starships in order to become the major power of the cluster, with a prospect of diverse connections with the Terragen Sphere.
+With the ascension of multiple native Daharrans, to the First and Second Singularity, local integration appeared possible.
+The result was at first a vigorous and ambitious culture, constructing megastructures, powerful ISOs and starships in order to become the major power of the cluster, with the prospect of diverse connections with the Terragen Sphere.
 In the following centuries, the polities and minds of the ascended Daharran transapients began to unify further under a single entity.

 Related Articles